 - Diabetic ketoacidosis (high levels of blood acids called ketones)

 - Gastrointestinal-bladder fistula (abnormal connection between the intestines and bladder)

-- Maple syrup urine disease (rare genetic disease that causes difficulty breaking down certain amino acids)
+- Maple syrup urine disease (rare genetic condition that becomes apparent during infancy)

 - Metabolic disorder (a problem with the way your body converts the foods you eat into energy)

 Most changes in urine odor are temporary and don't mean you have a serious illness, particularly if you have no other symptoms.
 When an unusual urine odor is caused by an underlying medical condition, other symptoms are also present.
 If you're concerned about the odor of your urine, talk to your doctor.